 To embed the media into your profile, add it as a link to your 'Featured' section or the relevant job in your Experience section.
-Simply copy the URL of your sound file from SoundCloud, and then paste it in as a Link.
+Simply copy the URL of your sound file, and then paste it in as a Link.
 Done.

 Visitors to your profile can then just click on the image produced on your profile, and can then listen to your recording.
 And they can listen while they do other things.
 Nice.

 What about video?